SamArgt/AudioSourceSep/README.md

 Script to run the BASIS Separation algorithm on the MNIST, CIFAR10 dataset or MelSpectrograms

 ### melspec_inversion_basis.py
-Script to inverse the MelSpectrograms from BASIS back to the time domain
+Script to inverse the MelSpectrograms from BASIS back to the time domain.

 ## Miscellaneous